 Since 2016 West Dunbartonshire has had a higher rate of Child Protection cases where parental alcohol use has been cited.
-The fall in 2020 could be attributable to the pandemic and is too early to know if this is a trend.
-Due to small numbers the data is presented as crude rates which makes it difficult to confidently compare between populations as it does not take into account differences such as age or gender.
+The fall in 2020 and 2021 could be attributable to the pandemic.

-Figure 32: Domestic Abuse by Council Area 2021/22
+Figure 31: Domestic Abuse by Council Area 2021/22